Usefulness of Russian Language Still Blurry for African Learners

 Russian language study is hitting magnificent roadblocks in Africa.
 For these several years after Soviet’s collapse, Moscow has been stepping up efforts to strengthen Russian language study and its culture across Africa.
 But there have been little tangible results largely due to low motivation towards the language, its usefulness is blurry compared to other foreign languages including French, English language and now Chinese.

-Critics say Russia, a staunch advocate for multipolar but still, in real terms, stands far from being receptive, interactive and integrative with foreigners.
-As it appears, Russia’s irreconcilable cultural differences and colour discriminatory attitudes make the country a segregated society.
+Critics say Russia, a staunch advocate for multipolar but still, in real terms, stands far from being receptive, inclusive, interactive and integrative with foreigners.
+As it appears, Russia’s irreconcilable cultural differences, anti-foreigner sentiments and colour discriminatory attitudes make the country a segregated society.
 It is noticeable that potential African learners simply see few opportunities for practicing the Russian language and hard in deepening cultural understanding and dispelling stereotypes.

-More comparably, the research indicates a greater number of Chinese Confucius Institute, an equivalent of Russkiy Mir, in Africa.
+More comparably, academic researches indicate a greater number of Chinese Confucius Institute, an equivalent of Russkiy Mir, in Africa.
 Nowadays, China is being viewed as a strong strategic partner in Africa given its (China’s) strong footprints in diverse economic sectors.
 China has more than 20 Confucius Centers, and a party school in Africa.
-Western and European countries, and Asians for example China with consistency support the civil society, youth programmes and women’s issues, – these are completely vacillating between points of hope and despair on Russia’s radar.
+Western and European countries, and Asians for example China with consistency support the civil society, youth programmes and women’s issues, – these are completely vacillating on Russia’s radar.

 Russian authorities are really struggling to find effective ways of marketing the country’s language abroad by establishing language centres, for instance in Morocco, Egypt, Ethiopia, Cameroon, Nigeria and South Africa currently operating in Africa.
 Central African Republic, Burkina Faso and Mali have declared Russian language as the second language, compulsorily to be studied in national schools and as oriented-strategy for consolidating cultural cooperation with Russia.
 It is also envisioned as overcoming social inequality and involvement of young in sustainable economic development in those African countries.